winitzki/coq-vagrant/README.md

 Make sure your VM instance is connected to the Internet (there may be a question about this during configuration of the instance).

 The Vagrant VM instance will be automatically provisioned to install Coq, Emacs, and Proof General.
+It will also download the "Software Foundations" book and unpack the files into the directory `sf` under the user account.

 ## Running

+Currently, the machine runs in text mode.
+One way to run it is to ssh to it:

 ```
 $ vagrant ssh
 vagrant@precise64:~$ proofgeneral
 ```

+This will start Emacs with Proof General.

+Another way is to use the graphical window.
+The username and password are both `vagrant` by default.